Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

 where $y_{1}^{2}=y_{1}^{\dagger} y_{1}$.
 In addition, we must ensure that the $N_1$ mass is larger than the sphaleron freeze-out temperature, $T_{\text{Sp}}\sim100$ GeV \cite{DOnofrio:2014rug}.
 In what follows, we will explore how the various sectors are reheated.

+There are two additional sources of lepton number which could spoil the leptogenesis mechanism.
+The first is a possible VEV for the $\phi$ field, but we take its mass squared term to be positive which stabilizes it at the origin.
+The second is the Majorana mass of the $N_i$ which explicitly breaks lepton number and radiatively generates a Majorana mass for the $S$.
+This must be a collective effect: namely that if either of $\kappa$ or $y_i$ from~\eqnref{eq:LeptoLag} are zero, then one can assign a global symmetry that forbids this Majorana mass.
+In the limit $M_i \gg m_\phi$, we estimate the size of this mass to be

+This mass induces oscillations between $S$ and $S^c$, which would wash out the asymmetry.
+Therefore, we require this Majorana mass to be smaller than $\Gamma_S$ so that the reheaton decays before oscillating.
+This constrains the parameter space, but this constraint can easily be accommodated, for example with $y^2\sim 10^{-6}$, $M_1 \sim 10^{11}$ GeV, $m_\phi \sim 10^{9}$ GeV, $m_S\sim 10^2$ GeV, $\kappa \sim 1$.
+We also require the $\phi$ decay to be fast so that it does not inject entropy, but this is certainly true for $\kappa\sim 1$.

-\section{Reheating N Sectors}
+\section{Reheating \emph{N} Sectors}

-In the previous section, we showed that the initial lepton number asymmetry carried by the reheaton can be generated by a leptogenesis-like setup.
-Eventually, the decays of $N_1$ and $\phi$ into $S$ (see \autoref{fig:treeLevelN1}) will lead to a Universe dominated by reheatons.
-According to the Nnaturalness framework, the reheaton should couple universally to each sector \cite{Arkani-Hamed:2016rle}.
+In the previous section, we showed that the initial lepton number asymmetry carried by the reheaton can be generated by a setup that is similar to leptogenesis.
+Eventually, the decays of $N_1$ and $\phi$ into $S$ [see \fref{fig:treeLevelN1}] will lead to a Universe dominated by reheatons.
+According to the N-naturalness framework, the reheaton should couple universally to each sector \cite{Arkani-Hamed:2016rle}.
 Nevertheless, a large fraction of the energy density of the Universe must be transferred into the SM to reproduce observations.
-This can be achieved if the width of the reheaton into each sector decreases as $\left|m_{H}^2\right|$ grows, which can be accomplished with the introduction of a 4-th generation of vector-like leptons, as explained in \autoref{sec: Model setup}.
-In this section, we explain how the reheating of the several sectors proceeds and show how the temperature evolves in these sectors, which will be important for computing the baryon asymmetries, as we discuss in \autoref{sec: Baryon Asymm}.
+This can be achieved if the width of the reheaton into each sector decreases as $\left|m_{H}^2\right|$ grows, which will happen if the reheaton mass is such that its decay proceeds mostly through higher dimensional operators.
+In this section, we explain how the reheating of the several sectors proceeds and show how the temperature evolves in these sectors, which will be important for computing the baryon asymmetries, as we discuss in \sectref{sec: Baryon Asymm}.